0xRitesh/Pascaline/readme.md

 # Pascaline
     a simple calculator for all your need!
-Pascaline is a Chrome extension which can perform addition, subtraction, multiplication, division, and percentage calculations, which are useful when working in a browser and need a simple calculation.
-So there's no need to switch browsers; simply launch your extension and the calculator will appear.
+Pascaline is an extension which can perform addition, subtraction, multiplication, division, and percentage calculations, which are useful when working in a browser and need a simple calculation.
+So there's no need to switch browsers; simply launch your extension and the calculator will appear.<br>
+> **Try the extension at :** https://addons.mozilla.org/en-US/firefox/addon/pascaline/
 # Summary
 >- **Reason behind this particular idea**<br>